-The Lumba Sumba Trek is a new trekking route running through Kanchenjunga and Maklau Conservation Area in the eastern Himalaya region, in which Lumba Sumba Peak (5200m) is the major attraction.
-This trek offers the most spectacular Himalayan landscapes, the route encompasses alpine grass lands, rocky outcrops, dense temperate and subtropical forests, and low river valleys.
-There are also a number of high mountain lakes in Olangchung Gola, and the Tamor and Arun River systems is another attraction for tourists.
+Lumba Sumba Pass Trek is a new trekking route running through Kanchenjunga and Makalu Conservation Area in the eastern Himalaya region, in which Lumba Sumba Peak (5200m) is the major attraction.
+This trek offers the most spectacular Himalayan landscapes, the route encompasses alpine grasslands, rocky outcrops, dense temperate and subtropical forests, and low river valleys.
+There are also a number of high mountain lakes in Olangchung Gola, and the Tamor and Arun River systems are another attraction for tourists.
 These two rivers are the major tributaries of the mighty Sapta Koshi River.
 On the way, trekkers may also come across different birds and wildlife species, including the endangered snow leopard and red panda along the route.
-Apart from natural beauty, on Lumba Sumba trek, trekkers can also explore cultural heritage including monasteries, chortens, temples, prayer walls and any local festivals that may be taking place.
+Apart from natural beauty, on Lumba Sumba pass trek, trekkers can also explore cultural heritage including monasteries, chortens, temples, prayer walls, and any local festivals that may be taking place.

-The route is home to several different ethnic groups like the Limbus, Sherpas, Rai, Gurung, Magars, Newars and Tamangs.
+The route is home to several different ethnic groups like the Limbus, Sherpas, Rai, Gurung, Magars, Newars, and Tamangs.
 The trek.
 Trekkers will see the traditional farming practices of the local people along the way.
-The trek heads through diverse land topography, forests and villages.
+The trek heads through diverse land topography, forests, and villages.
 You’ll see Kanchenjunga, as well as Yalungkang, Mt.
 Jannu, Makalu, Lhotse and Mt.
 Everest on the way.
-Keep your eyes open and you might see snow leopards, mask deer and several species of birds, along with the country’s most pristine oak and rhododendron forests.
+Keep your eyes open and you might see snow leopards, musk deer and several species of birds, along with the country’s most pristine oak and rhododendron forests.

 Panoramic views of the Kanchenjunga, Makalu and Kumbhakarna peaks

 Explore remote places of Nepal and discover the local culture

 Visit the green tea garden at Ilam and the local cheese factory

 Visit the oldest Buddhist monastery, built before 445 Ad

 Arrive in Kathmandu and transfer to the hotel, which is close to a multitude of shopping centers and restaurants.